 *The suit that Michael Rainey is wearing in this photograph is fairly similar to one that was on sale in his Hung On You boutique around this time, you can view an example of it here in another one of my recent posts.

-All images/original text scanned by Sweet Jane from Seventeen Magazine, September 1967 photographer: Joseph Santoro.
+All images scanned by Sweet Jane from an original editorial in Seventeen Magazine, September 1967 photographer: Joseph Santoro.